People of the Rainforest

 April 1, 2019

-Pygmy house made with sticks and leaves in northern Republic of the Congo.
+Traditional forest dwelling made with sticks and leaves in northern Republic of the Congo.
 (Photo courtesy of "Tornasole")

 African Forest Peoples

-Traditional life of African forest peoples
+Traditional Life of African Forest Peoples

 Orang asli settlement in the Malaysian rainforest.
 (Photo by R. Butler)